What Damages Can I Recover in a Personal Injury Case?

 Because of the elusive nature of mental anguish, it is wise to seek a jury damage finding on each specific element of damages when one is seeking mental anguish.
 That way if the Court of Appeals decides there is not sufficient evidence to support the element of mental anguish damages, they can carve out that part of the recovery rather than tossing out the entire recovery and making you retry the case.
 For more information on this see: What is Mental Anguish?

-Loss of earnings capacity refers to the loss of income, wages or earning capacity suffered as a result of an accident.
+Loss of earning capacity refers to the loss of income, wages or earning capacity suffered as a result of an accident.
 Depending on the type of job you hold and your injuries, this can be a simple claim for past wages lost or it may be a very complex case for lost future earning ability.
-If you are paid by the hour or a biweekly salary, determining past lost earnings can often be calculated by breaking down hourly earnings and comparing it to time taken off.
+If you are paid by the hour or a biweekly salary, you can calculate past lost earnings by breaking down hourly earnings and comparing it to time taken off.
 For contractors and people in business for themselves, calculating past and future wage loss claims can require economic expert witness testimony.
 When a self-employed person does different jobs that pay different amounts and have different costs associated with them, determining what jobs were missed out on may require evaluating a past earning history to determine average expected earnings over time as well as analysis of relevant market forces.
 It is highly important that you have an attorney with the knowledge to determine the best way to calculate your economic losses and the expert witness resources to prove the case.